dystaSatria/Machine-Learning/Supervised Machine Learning Regression and Classification/Gradient Descent For Linear Regression/Future-Scalling-And-Laerning-Rate/ReadMe.md

-# Future Scalling And Laerning Rate
+# Future Scalling And Learning Rate